juftin/juftin.github.io/_pages/work.md

 title: ""
 ---

+## Interested in working together?

+If you're interested in my work as a Software and Machine Learning Operations
+Engineer: [get in touch](mailto:juftin@juftin.com), learn more on my [LinkedIn](https://linkedin.com/in/justinflannery), or check out my [resume](https://juftin.com/resume) for more info.

 # What I'm Working On <img src="https://media.giphy.com/media/WUlplcMpOCEmTGBtBW/giphy.gif"  width="40px">

 In my free time I try to build tools and software that reflect my personal interests like camping,